Date of Death: Plot

 That night, Chris arrives to deliver food and pretends to make amends with Travis, but it is quickly revealed to be a distraction, allowing the other two tourists, Brandon and Derek, to ambush Travis and murder James.
 The following morning, Chris and the tourists plan to leave for San Diego but refuse to take Travis with them; despite his pleas for Chris to stay, Chris leaves with the remaining two tourists.
 Travis is left all alone at the barn, until he eventually decides to head south, walking for two days until he spotted the hotel's lights.

 In the present, Travis laments to Madison how he failed to take care of Chris and regrets that he never told him he loved him before parting ways.
 Shaken by Travis's story, Madison begins to grow more appreciative of Alicia's commitment to stay with her; she decides to tell this to Alicia.
-While the two embrace, Madison also tearfully reveals to Alicia that her father's car crash was not accidental, but was actually suicide; she had simply told Alicia and Nick that it was an accident to spare them.
+While the two embrace, Madison also tearfully reveals to Alicia that her father's fatal car crash was not accidental, but was actually suicide; she had simply told Alicia and Nick that it was an accident in order to spare them.
 Despite being heartbroken at this news, Alicia thanks Madison for telling her.
 That night, the hotel survivors decide to let in the other survivors of the gates, offering them supplies and medical treatment.
 More survivors from around arrive at the hotel, and among them are Brandon and Derek.